-People insure the strangest stuff.
+People insure the strangest things.
 Often, in the case of celebrities taking out policies to protect their legs, voices and other assorted body part money-makers, it’s essentially a publicity stunt.
-You know, JLo insured her booty for a billion bucks (yes, she did) and it made headline news.
+You know, JLo insured her booty for a billion bucks (yes, she did) and it made headline news that people do insure the strangest things.
 But plenty of average folks take out odd ball insurance policies.
 So if you’ve ever wondered if you could insure your parakeet’s tweet, read on.

 First off, before a company can issue a valid insurance policy, the law requires that several conditions be present, including: